Nioux/AideDeJeu/Data/HD/tome_of_beasts.md

-      - TOB: <!--AltName-->Qorgeth, Demon Lord of the Devouring Worm<!--/AltName-->
+      - Alias: <!--AltName-->Qorgeth, Demon Lord of the Devouring Worm<!--/AltName-->